bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/README.md

 # Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts
-Configuration files and installation guide for the RT6 car radio-display for Citroen &amp; Peugeot using MiraScripts.
+Configuration files and installation guide for the RT6 car radio-display for Citroen &amp; Peugeot using [MiraScripts](http://mira308sw.altervista.org/en/index.htm).

 ## My experience
-This guide comes from my tries and experiments with my car (Citroen C4 phase 2), which has an RT6 autoradio.
+This guide comes from my tries and experiments with my car (Citroen C4 phase 2, 2013, 1.6 diesel), which has an RT6 autoradio.
 The problem was that from time to time the autoradio froze and i had to reboot it with the CD eject button (long press till it turns off), so as a starter I tried to update its firmware from 2.70 to 2.86 (the latest as far as i know).
 I did not succeed in doing that as the RT6 has an internal micro SD card which was super slow (hence the freezing problem).

 Second try, i bought a new micro SD card (8GB) and got RT6 firmware version 2.86, i ended up with the installation starting but never finishing, after lot and lot of tries that required formatting the sd card, it was damaged, and i found that from forums that sometimes going to a way higher version of the firmware won't work.